Integrated Visual Arts Co-major

 Student enrollment preference is given to Integrated Visual Arts Co-majors.

-Friday, October 13, 2017 is the deadline to apply for Spring 2018 enrollment in the Integrated Visual Arts Co-major.
+Friday, March 2, 2018 is the deadline to apply for Fall 2019 enrollment in the Integrated Visual Arts Co-major.

 A co-major in Integrated Visual Arts will be awarded to students who successfully complete the IVAC requirements, as summarized below, while majoring in another academic department.
 Students must complete a total of nine courses combined from the Art History Department and pre-approved list of Integrated Visual Arts classes (see Integrated Visual Arts Courses by Area).